-- 13.3.A.1 Each Multi-occupant vehicle will need to arrive at the finish line within the target time window.
-No credit will be given to the distance travelled after the close of the target time window. - 13.3.A.2 After the close of the target time window, a Multi-occupant vehicle is considered to be trailering. - 13.3.A.3 Multi-occupant vehicle teams who arrive at the finish line in advance of the target time window will not get credit for the time in advance of the start of the target time window.
+13.3.A.2 After the close of the target time window which is 62 hours, a Multi-occupant vehicle is considered to be trailering.

+13.3.A.3 Multi-occupant vehicle teams who arrive at the finish line in advance of the target time window will not get credit for the time in advance of the start of the target time window.